Our #1 Recommended Mattress

 Durability

 Generally, air beds are made out of polyvinyl-chloride (PVC) which is a firm and steady material that makes them water-resistant and durable.
 If you are using your air mattress on an uneven surface when camping, then it is a good idea to lift it off the ground to prevent punctures.
-Our comprehensive guide on how to lift an air bed for camping offers many tips to elevate your air mattress.
+Our thorough guide on how to lift an air bed for camping offers many tips to elevate your air mattress.

 Expected Lifespan